 Paul may not have mentioned the virgin conception simply because it was widely understood or assumed.
 Paul may also have been silent because it was not the focus or purpose of his letters.
 If Paul believed that Jesus was born of a human mother and father, we would expect Paul to describe how a normal man, born of human parents, could be God Himself.
 Paul never does that, and this is consistent with the fact that Paul was aware of the virgin conception

 Why Doesn’t Mark Say Anything About Jesus’ Birth?

 The outline of Mark’s Gospel is very similar to the outline of Peter’s first sermon at Pentecost.
 Like Peter’s sermon in Chapter 2 of the Book of Act’s, Mark is focused only on the public life, ministry, death and resurrection of Jesus.
 At the same time, Mark does not appear to be ignorant of the “virgin conception” (see Mark 6:1-3).
 This early reference in the Gospel of Mark may expose the fact that Mark was aware of the “virgin conception” and that the first eyewitnesses of Jesus were also aware of Mary’s marital status at the time of her conception.

 The virgin conception of Jesus is important to defend, especially during the Christmas holiday.
 Every season at about this time, media outlets across the nation release stories and programs attacking either the historicity of Jesus, the reliability of the New Testament or the reasonable nature of the virgin conception.
 Now is the time to prepare ourselves (as good Christian Case Makers) to defend what we believe.
-Be sure to print the free downloadable Bible Insert (on the ColdCaseChristianity.com homepage) and reference it in the future when making a case for the virgin conception.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.